bwogit/CI_PP2_GAME/README.md

 - [hamburgermenu] (https://alvarotrigo.com/blog/hamburger-menu-css-responsive/) inspired by this work. the code is reused on the 3 pages.
 - [helpIcon](https://stackoverflow.com/questions/29102646/creating-a-help-icon-using-css) inspired by these tutorials
 - [game](https://javascript.plainenglish.io/building-a-rock-paper-scissors-game-with-javascript-bce23d39509d) this site inspired the RPS games.
-- [quizz](https://simplestepscode.com/javascript-quiz-tutorial/) I was loosely inpired by this.
+- [quizz](https://simplestepscode.com/javascript-quiz-tutorial/) I loosely inpired by this design I modified it to make it my own added shuffle functions and the restriction of only displaying 4 questions at the time.
 - [design] (https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/The_web_and_web_standards) standars web design that i was inspired by.
 Header footer and main content in the middle.